sibabalwemosia24/alx-low_level_programming/0x08-recursion/README.md

 ## 0x08- Recursion
-0. funx=ction prints a string
+0. function prints a string
+1. function prints a string in reverse